Spanakopita Chicken Meatballs

 1/2 teaspoon smoked paprika

-1/2 cup crumbled feta cheese (add more if you love cheese like me)
+1/2 cup crumbled feta cheese (About 4 ounces, add more if you love cheese like me)

 1 medium egg